SevlaMare/youtube-clone/README.md

 ## Built With

-- Major languages,
+- CSS3 and HTML5
-- frameworks,
+- Sctikler CI
-- technologies used
+- VScode, Git and Github

 ## Live Demo